 Golden conures can be very loud.
 Their calls can easily be heard from outside your home.
 They also tend to be messy eaters and are known to throw their food.
 This can make cleanup time difficult.

 The yellow canary is a small finch-like bird with a yellow body and black eyes.
 It is also known as the canary-bird or the small yellow canary.
 The canary is particularly popular as a pet because of its singing ability, longevity, and beautiful plumage.

 These birds make great pets.
 However, like most smaller birds, they don't do well with heavy handling.
 Some yellow canaries will take very light handling, to perch on owners' fingers, or fly around a room with your direction.
 This is usually easier with younger birds, however.
 If you want a high-engagement bird, this probably isn't the species for you.

 Size: Small, 4 to 6 inches long

 The yellow Indian ringneck is a small, slender parrot that is native to the South Asian region.
 The name "ringneck" comes from a ring of red-colored feathers around their necks, which stands in contrast to their bright yellow plumage.
 They are also known as the Alexandrine parakeet, Alexandrine parrot, and ring-necked parakeet.

 Yellow Indian ringnecks can be taught to mimic human speech if they are exposed to it regularly when young or as adults.
-These birds are considered by many people to be better talkers than other species of parrots because they respond more quickly and learn faster when exposed to humans early on in life than other species do.
+Many people consider these birds to be better talkers than other species of parrots because they respond more quickly and learn faster when exposed to humans early on in life.

 Size: Medium, 16 inches long